 Medical malpractice cases are among the most complex lawsuits in the civil justice system.
 Bringing a successful claim is a difficult and demanding process.
-You should not entrust your claim to just any lawyer or law firm.
-It has never been more important to choose the right lawyer for your case.
+You should not entrust your claim to just any lawyers or law firm.
+It has never been more important to choose the right law firm for your case.

 To prove your case, you must prove every element of a medical malpractice lawsuit, including: